apexfarm/ApexQuery/README.md

 ### 2.2 Query Chaining

-The `Query` class can chain existing ones to compose their fields or statements together.
+The `Query` class can chain existing ones to compose them together.
+Multiple levels of parent and child chaining are supported.
+And child chaining can even mix with its own parent chaining.
 However query composition doesn't support queries with group by clause.

 ```java
 public with sharing class AccountQuery extends Query {